 After a wonderful 10 year relationship with the Northwest Independent School District, I have decided to move on and enter into a new and excited role with ESC Region 11 (now known in my head, at least, as “The Reeg”). … Continue reading

-There aren’t a lot of opportunities in a standard curriculum for students to think philosophically.
-Hopefully, teachers still find ways to give them time for such discussions.
-In the past, I’ve written about the…
+Great resource!
+Wish I had this available for my government.
+Engage Their Minds There aren’t a lot of opportunities in a standard curriculum for students to think philosophically.
+Hopefully, teachers still find ways to give them time for such discussions. … Continue reading

 This gallery contains 17 photos.

 Humor as a high form of seriousness: Playing with possibility.
 “Serious things cannot be understood without laughable things” – Plato’s Laws Books VII (10th paragraph from bottom) Each of our classrooms harbor near infinite versions of the future.
 As we … Continue reading